Addiction In Little Rock, Arkansas

 Addiction Treatment In Little Rock

 Getting treatment is one of the most important life changes someone battling with addiction can make, and it’s crucial that someone know all their options before making a decision.
 Little Rock is home to over 15 rehab centers and substance abuse treatment facilities, and there are countless more throughout the state.
-If you are someone who is struggling with addiction, whether it be to prescription pain medications or alcohol, please contact a dedicated treatment provider today.
+If you are someone who is struggling with addiction, whether it be to prescription pain medications or alcohol, contact a treatment provider today.